cncf/tag-security/assessments/projects/cortex/self-assessment.md

 - **Contributor Sign-Off:** Any contributors to the Cortex must sign off their commits with a Developer Certificate of Origin (DCO).
 - **Workflow:** Cortex follows a standard GitHub pull request workflow.
+- **Prior to the completion of any work:**
+   1. Work should be organized into one or more commits, each with a commit message describing all the changes made
+   2. Each commit should build towards the whole - don’t leave in back-tracks and mistakes that you later corrected.
+   3. Have unit and/or integration tests for functionality or to catch the bug being fixed
+   4. Include a CHANGELOG message if you would like Cortex users to see the work you did
 - **Code Reviews and Approval:** Pull requests may be merged after receiving at least two positive votes.
 If the PR author is a maintainer, this counts as a vote.
 - **Automated Testing and CI/CD:** The Cortex project integration tests run in CI for every PR, and can be easily executed locally during development.
 - **Container Image Security:** Integration tests run in isolation, and after each test, the Cortex docker image is terminated and deleted.